awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

  **Possible causes:**
 + The AWS Security Token Service \(AWS STS\) has been deactivated for the AWS region where you are attempting to create or update the build project\.
-+ The AWS CodeBuild service role associated with the build project does not exist or does not have sufficient permissions to trust AWS CodeBuild\.
++ The AWS CodeBuild service role associated with the build project does not exist or does not have sufficient permissions to trust CodeBuild\.

  **Recommended solutions:**
 + Make sure AWS STS is activated for the AWS region where you are attempting to create or update the build project\.
 For more information, see [Activating and Deactivating AWS STS in an AWS Region](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html) in the *IAM User Guide*\.
-+ Make sure the target AWS CodeBuild service role exists in your AWS account\.
++ Make sure the target CodeBuild service role exists in your AWS account\.
 If you are not using the console, make sure you did not misspell the Amazon Resource Name \(ARN\) of the service role when you created or updated the build project\.
-+ Make sure the target AWS CodeBuild service role has sufficient permissions to trust AWS CodeBuild\.
-For more information, see the trust relationship policy statement in [Create an AWS CodeBuild Service Role](setting-up.md#setting-up-service-role)\.
++ Make sure the target CodeBuild service role has sufficient permissions to trust CodeBuild\.
+For more information, see the trust relationship policy statement in [Create a CodeBuild Service Role](setting-up.md#setting-up-service-role)\.

 ## Error: "The bucket you are attempting to access must be addressed using the specified endpoint\.\.\."
 When Running a Build<a name="troubleshooting-input-bucket-different-region"></a>